reahl/reahl/reahl-doc/doc/devmanual/testing.rst

    (:doc:`See our instructions for installing chromedriver in Ubuntu <install-ubuntu>`.)

-The :class:`~reahl.webdev.tools.Browser` class used above cannot be used for all tests, since it cannot execute javascript.
+The |Browser| class used above cannot be used for all tests, since it cannot execute javascript.
 If you want to test something which makes use of javascript, you'd need the tests (or part of them) to execute in something like an actual browser.
-Doing this requires Selenium, and the use of the web server started by :class:`~reahl.webdev.fixtures.BrowserSetup` for exactly this eventuality.
+Doing this requires Selenium, and the use of the web server started by |WebFixture| for exactly this eventuality.

-:class:`~reahl.webdev.tools.DriverBrowser` is a class which provides a thin layer over Selenium's WebDriver interface.
-It gives a programmer a similar set of methods to those provided by the :class:`~reahl.webdev.tools.Browser`, as used above.
-An instance of it is available on the :class:`~reahl.web_dev.fixtures.WebFixture` via its `.driver_browser` attribute.
+|DriverBrowser| is a class which provides a thin layer over Selenium's
+WebDriver interface.
+It gives a programmer a similar set of methods to those provided by the |Browser|, as used above.
+An instance of it is available on the |WebFixture| via its `.driver_browser` attribute.

-The standard :class:`~reahl.tofu.Fixture`\s that form part of Reahl use Chromium by default in order to run tests, and they expect the executable for chromium to be in '/usr/lib/chromium-browser/chromium-browser'.
+The standard |Fixture|\s that form part of Reahl use Chromium by default in order to run tests, and they expect the executable for chromium to be in '/usr/lib/chromium-browser/chromium-browser'.

-You can change which browser is used by creating a new :class:`~reahl.tofu.Fixture` that inherits from :class:`~reahl.web_dev.fixtures.WebFixture`, and overriding its `.new_driver_browser()` method.
+You can change which browser is used by creating a new |Fixture| that inherits from |WebFixture|, and overriding its `.new_driver_browser()` method.

 When the following is executed, a browser will be fired up, and Selenium used to test that the validation provided by :class:`~reahl.component.modelinterface.EmailField` works